CrowdArt/Chat-Implementation/README.md

 * [Integration Components](https://developers.facebook.com/docs/messenger-platform/introduction/integration-components)
 * [Message Templates](https://developers.facebook.com/docs/messenger-platform/send-messages/templates)
 * [Messenger Platform](https://developers.facebook.com/docs/messenger-platform)
+### Webhook
+Facebook will make a request to that URL from their servers to deliver the updates – so of course it has to be publicly reachable over the internet, which a localhost address obviously isn’t.

+Facebook will send a request to that URL if any data for the object and fields that you subscribed for changes.
+And what the data structure looks like, is described in the docs.
+For page fields it returns the new content directly; for user fields it will only tell you which fields have changed, so that you can then make a request for that data.

+You can only get real-time updates for pages that you have admin access to.
+And the Public Feed API is not deprecated; but access to it is limited to a small set of Facebook partners.
+You can not apply to become one – if you absolutely need this kind of data, then you’ll have to contact one of those partners and have them develop a solution for you.
 #### Quick Start for Website
 * [Quick Start for Website](https://developers.facebook.com/quickstarts/274992020027851/?platform=web)
 #### Transitioning from App-level to Page-level Subscription Messaging